BisonSchweizAG/commercetools-datalift/README.md

 We use the commercetools project api root object in the migration above to perform the migration logic.

-Now let's configure Datalift using the Datalift root object and execute the migration
+Now let's configure commercetools Datalift using the Datalift root object and execute the migration

 ```java
 DataLift dataLift = DataLift.configure()